Stages of Bone Healing Explained: Full Bone Healing Timeline and Process Overview

 Diet and Lifestyle

 Your diet and lifestyle choices can help or hinder the healing process.
 Consuming adequate amounts of calcium and vitamin D is vital.
 These nutrients support bone formation and repair.
+Remember, your bones are made of calcium!
+That makes it important to eat nutritious and balanced meals throughout the duration of your convalescence.

 Once the cast or splint is removed, physical therapy helps patients regain mobility and strength.
 Regular, targeted exercises can reduce the risk of delayed bone healing and ease your return to normal activities.
 Exercise is only appropriate after a certain stage in the healing process, so always talk with a doctor first.